Activities

 The Muslim Student Association meets to talk about current issues and provide a safe space for both muslims and non-muslims to build unity through diversity and education.

-Meeting Time: First and third Tuesday of the month at 3:15 p.m. in room B130
+Meeting Time: 2-3x a month on Tuesdays at 3:15 p.m. in room B130

-Advisor: Kyle Greene, email
+Advisor: Kyle Greene

 Muslim Women's Society